The latest news on how Coronavirus is affecting residents and services across the county

 The Office of Qualifications and Examinations Regulation (Ofqual) has today released details about how GCSEs, AS and A levels will be awarded this summer.
 The information includes further guidance for teachers, students, parents and carers.

-You can find the information at gov.uk.
+You can find the update on GCSEs, AS and A levels at gov.uk.

 Continuing to maintain roads

 You may notice Balfour Beatty Living Places highways workers continuing to carry out work on the road network.